scpfield/ChromeClient/README.md

 ![image](https://github.com/scpfield/ChromeClient/assets/95513302/adc541d4-1a15-42f7-9a53-afcddb6da3f1)

+I plan to retrieve all the further Node information for the CDP Detail views, instead of showing just the NodeIds.

+...

 Here is an example of an "animationStarted" CDP Event, for my favorite testing app, the Nessus app when it displays the Spinning Icon.